Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Involves ions and molecules that pass-through membrane channels

 Answer is C: Diffusion always refers to movement from high to low concentration (without energy expenditure).
-Facilitated refers to the assistance provided by a transport molecule that is designed for the purpose.
+Facilitated refers to the assistance provided by a transport molecule that is designed for the purpose. - Which of the following is NOT a connective tissue?

 A. Blood B. Mesothelium C. Fat D. Tendon

-Answer is B: Mesothelium is simple squamous epithelium that is found in serous membranes.
+Answer is B: Mesothelium is simple squamous epithelium that is found in serous membranes. - The cells that are found in tendons are called:

 A. Osteocytes B. Adipocytes C. Haemocytoblasts D. Fibroblasts

 Answer is D: Simple squamous.
 A single layer of flat (squashed) cells so diffusion through the layer takes place easily.
 Lines heart, lymph and blood vessels (known as endothelium).
-Called mesothelium when in serous membranes.
+Called mesothelium when in serous membranes. - Which one of the following terms best describes the structure of the cell membrane?

 A. Fluid mosaic model B. Static mosaic model C. Quaternary structure D. Multilayered structure

-Answer is A: “Fluid” implies the structure can move and change (not like a brick wall); mosaic refers to the presence of proteins scattered among the glycolipids.
+Answer is A: “Fluid” implies the structure can move and change (not like a brick wall); mosaic refers to the presence of proteins scattered among the glycolipids. - Which one of the following terms best describes a phospholipid.
+It consists of a:

 A. Polar head and polar tail B. Non-polar head and a polar tail C. Polar head and non-polar tail D. Non-polar head and a non-polar tail

-Answer is C: polar = hydrophilic head of phosphate, which can dissolve in the aqueous extracellular solution because water molecules are polar; non-polar = hydrophobic tails of lipid, which being non-polar, cannot dissolve in aqueous solutions.
+Answer is C: polar = hydrophilic head of phosphate, which can dissolve in the aqueous extracellular solution because water molecules are polar; non-polar = hydrophobic tails of lipid, which being non-polar, cannot dissolve in aqueous solutions. - One of the functions of integral proteins in cell membranes is to:

 A. Maintain the rigid structure of the cell